-The modified OpenSSL code is included in the BIND 9 release, in the form of a context diff against the latest verions of OpenSSL.
-OpenSSL 0.9.8 and 1.0.0 are both supported; there are separate diffs for each version.
-In the examples to follow, we use OpenSSL 0.9.8, but the same methods work with OpenSSL 1.0.0.
+The modified OpenSSL code is included in the BIND 9 release, in the form of a context diff against the latest versions of OpenSSL 0.9.8, 1.0.0, and 1.0.1 are supported; there are separate diffs for each version.
+In the examples to follow, we use OpenSSL 0.9.8, but the same methods work with OpenSSL 1.0.0 and 1.0.1.

-The latest OpenSSL versions at the time of the BIND release are 0.9.8s and 1.0.0f.
-ISC will provide an updated patch as new versions of OpenSSL are released.
+The latest OpenSSL versions as of this writing (January 2014) are 0.9.8y, 1.0.0l, and 1.0.1f.
+ISC will provide updated patches as new versions of OpenSSL are released.
 The version number in the following examples is expected to change.

-Before building BIND 9 with PKCS #11 support, it will be necessary to build OpenSSL with this patch in place and inform it of the path to the HSM-specific PKCS #11 provider library.
+Before building BIND 9 with PKCS#11 support, it will be necessary to build OpenSSL with the patch in place, and configure it with the path to your HSM's PKCS#11 provider library.